Auto-sensitivity mode (Autosens)¶

 - Autosens does NOT take into account meal/carb deviations; it only is able to assess the impact of insulin, and thus will adjust ISF, basals, and targets to help compensate for changes in sensitivity.

-- The reason for autosens automatically adjusting targets is because the other adjustments it makes can’t be fully applied without creating a feedback loop, so automatically adjusting the target it thinks it’s shooting for lets autosens get BG closer to your actual target most of the time.
+- The reason for autosens automatically adjusting targets in 0.5.x is because the other adjustments it makes can’t be fully applied without creating a feedback loop, so automatically adjusting the target it thinks it’s shooting for lets autosens get BG closer to your actual target most of the time.
 When autosens needs to adjust basal and ISF, it can very straightforwardly use that for adjusting the temp basal it’s about to set, by assuming a higher or low neutral temp basal to start from, and by calculating a bigger or smaller expected impact of current IOB.
 What it can’t do is calculate IOB in a way that reflects the adjusted basals and ISF, because doing so would change the autosens result, which would require recalculating IOB again, which would further change the result, in an unpredictable feedback loop.
 So instead, we simply acknowledge that the IOB calculation doesn’t reflect sensitivity or resistance, and instead adjust the target to compensate.
+These limitations have been addressed in oref0 0.6.0.

 - Autosens is limited by the safety multipliers in preferences.json.
 The defaults are: